Dissipative superradiant spin amplifier for enhanced quantum sensing: Results

 We now discuss how the amplification dynamics can improve the total estimation error $(\mathbf{\Delta}\phi)$ introduced in Eq.~\eqref{eqn:Protocol:TotalDeltaPhiSquared}.
 For concreteness, we focus on the general situation where the readout mechanism involves adding independent contributions from each spin in the ensemble, and hence the noise associated with the readout itself scales as $N$: with $\Xi_\mathrm{det}$ an $N$-independent constant.
 Note that the factor of $1/4$ in the definition is convenient, as $\Xi_\mathrm{det}^2$ directly describes the ratio of readout noise to the intrinsic projection noise.
 Equation~\eqref{eqn:Sensitivy:MeasurementNoise} describes the scaling of readout noise in many practically relevant situations, including standard spin-dependent-fluorescence readout of solid-state spin ensembles \cite{Barry2020} and of trapped ions \cite{Haeffner2008}.
 In this case and for $\phi \ll 1$, one has

-where $\tilde{C}$ is the fluorescence contrast of the two spin states and $n_\mathrm{avg}$ is the average number of detected photons per spin in a single run of the protocol (see Methods for details).
+where $\tilde{C}$ is the fluorescence contrast of the two spin states and $n_\mathrm{avg}$ is the average number of detected photons per spin in a single run of the protocol (see App.~\ref{sec:App:Sensitivity} for details).

 In considering the estimation error, we will also now account for the fact that our amplification mechanism will not only cause $\langle \hat{S}_y \rangle$ to grow, but also cause the variance $(\mathbf{\Delta} S_y)^2$ to grow over its initial CSS value of $N/4$.
 The very best case is that the variance is amplified exactly the same way as the signal, but in general there will be excess fluctuations beyond this.
 This motivates the definition of the \emph{added noise} of our amplification scheme (similar to the definition of the added noise $\sigma_\mathrm{add}$ of a linear amplifier).
 Letting $(\mathbf{\Delta} \hat{S}_y)^2\vert_\mathrm{amp}$ denote the variance of $\hat{S}_y$ in the final, post-amplification state of the spin ensemble after an optimal amplification time, we write: